 One of the most significant benefits of becoming a rideshare driver is the flexibility and ability to work on your schedule.

 Here are several rideshare companies you could work with:

-- Uber: Sign up online and share the required documents, like your driving license.
+- Uber: Sign up online and share the required documents, like your driver’s license.
 To be eligible, you must be at least 21 years and have at least one year of driving experience in the U.S. Once you’ve signed up; you must pass a background check.

 - Lyft: Complete the application on their website to become a rideshare driver for Lyft.
-Like Uber, you have to be at least 21 years to apply.
+Like Uber, you have to be at least 21 years old to apply.
 You’ll also need to pass a background check before you start the job.
 If you’re using your car, you must provide proof of insurance.